jina-ai/jina/docs/how-to/kubernetes.md

 :class: seealso

 Within Kubernetes, Executors are ordinary Deployments.
-This means that you can use other pathing options provided by Kubernetes:
+This means that you can use other patching options provided by Kubernetes:

 - `kubectl replace` to replace an Executor using a complete configuration file
 - `kubectl patch` to patch an Executor using only a partial configuration file
 - `kubectl edit` to edit an Executor configuration on the fly in your editor

-You can find more information abou these command in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).
+You can find more information about these commands in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).
 ````

 ## Key takeaways